How Much Does Travel Insurance Cost?

 Travel Insurance Cost by Age

-Travel insurance increases based on the age of the traveler.
+Travel insurance increases based on the traveler's age.
 Insurance companies charge seniors more due to higher medical risks and claim frequencies.
-Age-related health complications, medication needs and longer recovery times create higher costs for insurers, who pass these expenses to older travelers through age-based pricing.
+Age-related health complications, medication needs and longer recovery times create higher costs for insurers, which pass these expenses to older travelers through age-based pricing.

 • Senior travelers pay more for travel insurance, with 65-year-olds paying $394 compared to $197 for 20-year-olds.

-• By age 75, average travel insurance costs are $552 or a 180% increase compared to young travelers.
+• By age 75, the average travel insurance cost is $552, a 180% increase compared to that of young travelers.

-• On average the cost of travel insurance for young travelers is between 3 and 4% of their to trip cost and senior pay 8 to 11% of their trip cost.
+• On average, the cost of travel insurance for young travelers is from 3% to 4% of their trip cost.
+Seniors pay 8% to 11% of their trip cost.

 20